Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates one active public transport stop operating within Foster.
-This single stop is serviced by one route, offering 40 weekly passenger trips in total.
-Transport accessibility is rated as limited, with residents typically located 625 meters from the nearest transport stop.
-Foster is primarily residential, and most residents commute outward using private vehicles, which remain the dominant mode at 86%.
-Walking accounts for 12% of commuting modes.
-Vehicle ownership averages 1.3 per dwelling, below the regional average.
+The public transport analysis indicates one active transport stop operating within Foster.
+This single stop is serviced by one route, collectively offering 40 weekly passenger trips.
+Transport accessibility in Foster is rated as limited, with residents typically located 625 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The dominant mode of transport for these commutes is car at 86%, while walking accounts for 12%.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.

-According to the 2021 Census, 17.3% of Foster's residents work from home, a figure that may reflect COVID-19 conditions.
+According to the 2021 Census, some 17.3% of Foster residents work from home, a figure that may reflect COVID-19 conditions.
 Service frequency averages five trips per day across all routes, equating to approximately forty weekly trips per individual stop.

 Frequently Asked Questions - Transport